A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Discussion

 \section{Discussion}

-We have provided several tractability and intractability results for \GNAP{} and some of its special cases.
+In this paper, we studied the \GNAPLong (\GNAP), a natural generalization of the classical problem \NAP[0]{c_i}{1}{}.
+We established several tractability and intractability results for \GNAP{} and some of its special cases.
+Specifically, we showed that \GNAP is \W{1}-hard with respect to the number of taxa,~$|X|$, but can be solved in polynomial time when there are only a constant number of costs and \sprobs of projects.
+We further introduced \unitc, a problem where all taxa are saved at the same cost, but may differ in their \sprob.
+We showed that \unitc is \NP-hard, even on ultrametric trees of height~three.

 Naturally, several open questions remain.
-For example, it is not known whether~\GNAP is weakly or strongly NP-hard.
-Moreover, it remains open whether~\GNAP is \FPT with respect to~$\var_c+\var_w$.
-Finally, as described above, it is open whether \unitc and \textsc{Penalty-Sum} are NP-hard.
+For example, it is not known whether \GNAP~admits a pseudopolynomial-time algorithm or whether \GNAP is strongly NP-hard.
+Moreover, it remains open whether \GNAP is \FPT with respect to~$\var_c+\var_w$ or the budget~$B$.
+The latter is unresolved even for \unitc.